core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 - id_context is the ID Context (Gid) used when protecting M.

-   Note that, in case of group rekeying, a server might use a different Gid when protecting a response, compared to the Gid that it used to verify (that the client used to protect) the request, see {{ssec-protect-response}}.
+   Note that, in the case of group rekeying, a server might use a different Gid when protecting a response, compared to the Gid that it used to verify (that the client used to protect) the request, see {{ssec-protect-response}}.

 - type is the CBOR simple value `true` (0xf5) if M is a request, or the CBOR simple value `false` (0xf4) otherwise.